They Live: Legacy

 Rock band Green Day paid homage to They Live in their music video for "Back in the USA" from the album Greatest Hits: God's Favorite Band.
 Similarly, punk band Anti-Flag used the film as inspiration for the music video for their song "The Disease".
 David Banner and 9th Wonder also used the film as the influence behind their 2010 video for "Slow Down".

 Minnesota-based alternative hip-hop artist P.O.S. used scenes from the film interspersed with clips of himself for the song "Roddy Piper" from his 2017 album Chill, Dummy.

 In July 2018, the film was selected to be screened in the Venice Classics section at the 75th Venice International Film Festival.

+Duke Nukem in the video game Duke Nukem 3D was made to be a mix of 80's and 90's action film stars, including Roddy Piper, Arnold Schwarzenegger, Bruce Willis, Kurt Russell, and Bruce Campbell.
+His look was partly based on Nada's appearance, sporting similar sunglasses and quoting many lines from the film.

+"Bubblegum" quote

-The film is noted for a popularly quoted line spoken by Nada: "I have come here to chew bubblegum and kick ass.
-And I'm all out of bubblegum".
-The line, described as the film's most famous, was improvised by Piper on set; Similar verbiage had been employed by the 1973 film Five on the Black Hand Side where a character proclaims "I ain't giving up nothing but bubblegum and hard times, and I'm fresh out of bubblegum."
-In Dazed and Confused, during the party at the moon tower, after Mike Newhouse bumps into Clint Bruno, Clint says, "I only came here to do two things, kick some ass and drink some beer.
-Looks like we're almost outta beer."
+The film is noted for a popular line spoken by Piper's character, Nada: "I have come here to chew bubble gum and kick ass.
+And I'm all out of bubble gum."
+The line, described as the film's most famous, was improvised by Piper on set.
+A similar phrase appeared in the 1973 film Five on the Black Hand Side where a character proclaims, "I ain't giving up nothing but bubblegum and hard times, and I'm fresh out of bubblegum."

-The main character Duke Nukem in the video game Duke Nukem 3D was made to be a mix of 80's and 90's action film stars, including Roddy Piper, Arnold Schwarzenegger, Bruce Willis, Kurt Russell, and Bruce Campbell.
-His look was partially based on Nada's appearance, sporting similar sunglasses and quoting many lines from the film.

-Future
+Possible sequels or remakes

-In 1996, while promoting Escape from L.A., Carpenter revealed that he'd always wanted to make a sequel to They Live as it's one of his favorite films, but was never able to get interest or financial backing for the project.
+In 1996, while promoting Escape from L.A., Carpenter revealed that he had always wanted to make a sequel to They Live as it is one of his favorite films, but was never able to get interest or financial backing for the project.

-In 2010, a remake movie was stated as being in development with Carpenter in a producing role.
+In 2010, a remake was stated as being in development with Carpenter in a producing role.
 In 2011, Matt Reeves signed on to direct and write the screenplay.
-The project eventually shifted away from being a direct remake of They Live, to a re-adaptation of "8 O'Clock in the Morning" with intents of abandoning the satirical and political elements of the original movie.
-By October 2023, producer Sandy King stated that a modern audience could see similarities with events of the movie going on in a real-world context, while stating that an expansion from They Live would be announced shortly; while acknowledging the possibility of a sequel becoming a reality.
+The project eventually shifted away from being a direct remake of They Live, to a new adaptation of the original Ray Nelson story "8 O'Clock in the Morning" with the intent of abandoning the satirical and political elements of the movie.

+In 2023, producer Sandy King hinted that discussions about expanding the They Live story into new formats were ongoing, though specifics remained undisclosed.

+In 2024, filmmaker Jane Schoenbrun, director of I Saw the TV Glow, discussed an idea for a remake.
+Schoenbrun proposed inverting the film's premise, saying that humanity would know about and have resigned to the aliens and their rule over Earth, but have access to sunglasses that make their consumerist propaganda look more appealing.
+Schoenbrun described this as a reflection of perceived cultural resignation to systemic influences critiqued in Carpenter's work.